AdobeDocs/target-developers/src/pages/implement/client-side/atjs/target-atjs-versions.md

 ## at.js version 2.10.1 (February 2, 2023)

 * Fixed a bug in which activities involving audience rules containing parameters with dots in their names were not returning the expected experience, for on-device decisioning.
-* Fixed a bug in at.js 2.6.0 in which at.js was firing a delivery call, even when mboxDisable was enabled.
+* Fixed a bug introduced in at.js 2.6.0 in which at.js was firing a delivery call, even when mboxDisable was enabled.

 ## at.js version 2.10.0 (September 19, 2022)